Phone calls are an essential part of customer service. They’re great for making immediate, personal connections.

-What will surprise you is how text messaging can help you collect payments and send reminders.
+But what will surprise you is how text-to-pay can help you collect payments and send reminders.

 Suggested Article: Small Business Invoicing Guide | How to Send an Invoice

-Retaining existing customers is far cheaper than acquiring new customers.
-But it’s tedious work to follow up with every customer after every service or purchase.
+Retaining existing customers is far cheaper than acquiring new ones.
+But it’s tedious work to follow up and ensure a good customer experience.

 Calling and asking loyal customers to leave positive reviews works well on a small scale.
-But improving your business’s online review presence at scale can help you drive more long-term traffic and business.
+But building and managing an online reputation at scale can help you drive more long-term traffic and business.

-This is where text messaging can help you automated the follow-up and review collection process at scale.
+This is where text messaging can help you automate the follow-up and review collection process.
 Most text messaging platforms even allow you to send automated texts based on customer actions.